zkmopro/mopro/docs/docs/adapters/halo2.md

 After you have specified the circuits you want to use, you can follow the usual steps to build the library and use it in your project.

-### IOS
+### iOS API

-The Halo2 adapter exposes the following functions to be used in the IOS project:
+The Halo2 adapter exposes the following functions to be used in the iOS project:

 ```swift
 // Generate a proof for a Halo2 circuit given the srs and proving key files, as well as the circuit inputs